 Most managers are proud of the vision and long term goals of their company.
 To point out these goals is definitely a great way to answer the question.
 What is more, you can mention how you could contribute to achieving their goals.
 Every interviewer will be satisfied with such an answer.

-Your company is the leading player in terms of to market share and ROI.
+Your company is the leading player in terms of to market share and ROI in this segment in Chicago.
 What is more, your numbers are getting only better each year.
 You must be employing only professionals in your company.
 And that is also one of the reasons why you should have me onboard…

 Market share, profit, revenues, etc. Mentioning them in a positive relation to the company is the music for the ears of the hiring managers, and other leading figures from the company.